Implications of Narrow Spectra of Fast Radio Bursts: Radiations by a single charged particles

 where $\mathcal{E}_{\omega,0}\equiv\mathcal{E}_\omega(\theta=0)$ and $\mathcal{E}_\omega\propto K_{\nu}^2(\xi)$ is used.
 We consider that only the burst with radiation energy

 could be observed due to the constraint of a detector's sensitivity, leading to

 Only the bursts with viewing angle $\theta<\theta_{\rm th}$ are observable.
 Notice that the distribution of the intrinsic burst energies is neglected, and here we are mainly interested in the suppression effect by the viewing direction.
-According to Eq.(\ref{pil}), Eq.(\ref{piv}), Eq.(\ref{CR_A1}) and Eq.(\ref{CR_A2}), the linear polarization degree is